NRA's a powerful force in Montana politics

 The National Rifle Association leads the opposition to gun control legislation in Congress.
 It is also a powerful force in Montana politics.

 U.S. Rep. Matt Rosendale and fellow Republican Sen. Steve Daines rank in the top 25 out of 535 members of Congress for NRA election support.
-The data comes from the Center for Responsive Politics, a non-partisan, watchdog of money in politics.
+The data comes from OpenSecrets, formerly known as the Center for Responsive Politics, a non-partisan, watchdog of money in politics.

 The gun group’s power is on display again as Congress once again struggles over whether to act following a mass shooting of school children, this time in Uvalde, Texas.
 The NRA rewards politicians with letter grades, provided they vote the way the NRA wants, espouse the rhetoric the NRA prefers, and completes the NRA questionnaire satisfactorily.